camoverride/camoverride.github.io/_posts/2015-11-11-understanding.md

 The parents were too lazy to get a job.
 They were raised in a family that didn't value education.
 Would anyone really enjoy being a plumber?
 And so on...

+The whole is reflected in each of its parts, in each of its parts is another whole.